Now that you’ve got a Portfolio Website, does it work?

 Nobody sits down in one day and goes from zero to amazing portfolio.
 Revise the look and function of your portfolio website.
 Improve your About Me statement and other text on the site.
 Constantly update the work you show to present the best and most on target portfolio you can.

-Drop by the class Padlet and share insights from your testing.
-Share with your classmates what you’ve learned that works or doesn’t work.
+On Canvas please share insights from your testing.
+Share what you’ve learned that works or doesn’t work.